skybe077/Facebook_Ad_CTR_predictor/README.md

 # Facebook Ad CTR Predictor
 Predict the Click-Through-Rate of a Facebook ad based on audience targeting parameters, Ad creatives (Image + Copy).
 Currently R2 is 0.493.
-Depending on threshold (+/- $0.60), this predictor was useful for 60 to 70% of the time.
+Based on the current Cos per click threshold (+/- $0.60), this predictor was useful for 60 to 70% of the time.

 ## Motivations